loremdipso/air-quality/README.md

 ## Caching

 The biggest optimization here is caching the census blocks for just Washington.
 That way we don't have to load all the blocks (~13G) into memory, just relevant ~400MB or so.

+Still, the slow version takes ~5 minutes to run on my machine.
+Which isn't terrible, but we could probably do better.